thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 Currently, my focus is in Artificial Intelligence and trying to can we go about creating simulations for generalized tasks, with safety as the top priority.
 I am open to help Artificial Intelligence projects/organization with my knowledge.
 My goal is to keep the current state of the AGI research in a safe manner so the works in AI research leads to a nash equilibrium rather than a zero-sum game (i.e. not nuclear war equivalent scenario in geopolitics of AI research).

-## Work Experience
+## Experiences

-I am a Research Software Engineer at [the National Center for Supercomputing Applications (NCSA)](https://www.ncsa.illinois.edu/) as part of the [Data Analytics team](https://www.ncsa.illinois.edu/expertise/data-analytics/).
+I am a Research Software Engineer at [the National Center for Supercomputing Applications (NCSA)](https://www.ncsa.illinois.edu/), as part of the [Data Analytics team](https://www.ncsa.illinois.edu/expertise/data-analytics/).
 I work with researchers and industry partners to implement and deploy AI and ML researches into practical settings.
 I also provide software architectures and trainings for the use of high performance computing systems.

+I also advice non-profits and startups in the field of AGI as part of my interest towards safe development of AGI researches and progresses.

 Previously, I worked as a Graduate Research Assistant at the [NCSA](https://www.ncsa.illinois.edu/) with the [Healthcare Innovation System Office](https://www.ncsa.illinois.edu/research/health-sciences/healthcare-innovation-program-office/).
 I was responsible for making biostatistics models and data visualizations for genomics studies.
 Alongside to it, I served as the Lead Graduate Teaching Assistant (BDI 513: Data Storytelling) at [Gies College of Business](https://giesbusiness.illinois.edu/).